AsadMLnust/yaml-pydantic-agent/README.md

 ### Agent Customization
-Edit config.yaml to customize your AI agents (validated by Pydantic):
+Edit config.yaml to customize your AI agents (validated by Pydantic): agents:<br/>
-agents:
+name: "sql_dev"<br/>
-  - name: "sql_dev"
+    role: "Senior Database Developer"<br/>
-    role: "Senior Database Developer"
+    goal: "Construct and execute SQL queries for any type of data analysis"<br/>
-    goal: "Construct and execute SQL queries for any type of data analysis"
+    backstory: ><br/>
-    backstory: >
+      You are an experienced database engineer who works with diverse datasets.<br/>
-      You are an experienced database engineer who works with diverse datasets.
+      Whether it's sales data, HR records, inventory, or financial statements,<br/>
-      Whether it's sales data, HR records, inventory, or financial statements, you can quickly understand any schema and extract the right information.
+      you can quickly understand any schema and extract the right information.<br/>
-    tools:
+    tools:<br/>
       - "list_tables"
       - "tables_schema"
       - "execute_sql"